NagarajSH/Spring-Cloud/spring_cloud_service_discovery_lab_instructions.md

   </dependency>
 ```

-25. Edit each client applicationís application.properties file.
+25. Edit each client application‚Äôs application.properties file.
 Remove the eureka client serviceUrl defaultZone key/value.
 We will get this from the config server.

 26. In each client project, add the following key/value to bootstrap.yml (or bootstrap.properties), using correct YAML formatting:
   - spring.cloud.config.uri: http://localhost:8001.

 27. Make sure the Eureka server is still running.
 Start (or restart) each client.
 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.

-28. If you like, you can experiment with moving the ìwordsî properties to the GitHub repository so they can be served up by the config server.
-Youíll need to use separate profile sections within the file (yml) or files with names that match the application names (yml or properties).
+28. If you like, you can experiment with moving the ‚Äúwords‚Äù properties to the GitHub repository so they can be served up by the config server.
+You‚Äôll need to use separate profile sections within the file (yml) or files with names that match the application names (yml or properties).
 A single application.yml file would look something like this:

   ```
   ---